The Dementia of Magic

 No, he's usually worse.

-...all right, really, Phil has really zero input to the comic whatsoever (except for the Cute and Single joke, that was a quote of his in the old forums).
+...no, seriously, Phil has really zero input to the comic whatsoever (except for the Cute and Single joke, that was a quote of his in the old forums).
 He doesn't even read the thing.

 Well, I'm the artist.
 I live outside the fourth wall.

 Actually, I'll never BREAK the fourth wall, per se.
-The characters in the comic (Matt, Alex, etc) cannot interact with the characters behind wall #4 (Myself, my brother, etc), and vice versa, besides me directly drawing the comic.
+The characters in the comic (Matt, Alex, etc) cannot interact with the characters behind wall #4 (myself, my brother, etc), and vice versa, besides me directly drawing the comic.
 So, technically, the fourth wall isn't BROKEN, the camera's simply changing perspective.
 So there.

 I'd like to.
 I really would.
 But I don't want to make it a simple text page.
 I'd want to draw up complete comic pages (similar to the intro pages to Chapter Two) and do it that way.
 It'd just feel more natural.
 But that'd take time.